apparebit/prettypretty/docs/howto-color.rst

 basic color record.
 To actually write out colors, you have a number of options:

  1. Invoke :class:`.ColorSpec` on a tag and coordinates tuple;
- 2. Use the :meth:`.ColorSpec.of` helper method, which gets rid of extra parentheses by accepting coordinates inline, as arguments;
+ 2. Invoke :meth:`.ColorSpec.of` on a tag and coordinates tuple;
+ 3. Invoke :meth:`.ColorSpec.of` on a tag and coordinates but with the coordinates specified inline, thus avoiding the extra parentheses;
+ 4. Invoke :meth:`.ColorSpec.of` on an integer representing an ANSI or 8-bit color;
+ 5. Invoke :meth:`.ColorSpec.of` on three integers representing a 24-bit RGB color;
- 3. Treat prettypretty's main methods expecting colors, :meth:`.StyleSpec.fg`, :meth:`.StyleSpec.bg`, :meth:`.Terminal.fg`, and :meth:`.Terminal.bg`, as if
+ 6. Treat prettypretty's main methods expecting colors, :meth:`.StyleSpec.fg`, :meth:`.StyleSpec.bg`, :meth:`.Terminal.fg`, and :meth:`.Terminal.bg`, as if
     they were :meth:`.ColorSpec.of`;
+ 7. Treat :class:`.Color`'s constructor as if it was :meth:`.ColorSpec.of`;
- 4. Invoke :class:`.Color` on a string literal with the color in hexadecimal, X Windows, or functional notation.
+ 8. Invoke :class:`.Color` on a string literal with the color in hexadecimal, X Windows, or functional notation.

-The code below illustrates all four options on the example of setting a terminal's foreground color to the primary greens of 8-bit and 24-bit colors, which really are one and the same color.
+To make this all work consistently, the implementations of :class:`.Color`, :meth:`.StyleSpec.fg`, :meth:`.StyleSpec.bg`, :meth:`.Terminal.fg`, and :meth:`.Terminal.bg` all delegate to :meth:`.ColorSpec.of`.
+The code below illustrates these options on the example of setting a terminal's foreground color to the primary greens of 8-bit and 24-bit colors, which really are one and the same.

 .. code-block:: python